 Khajuraho Monuments, Madhya Pradesh

-Khajuraho Group of Monuments that have survived belong to the Hindu and Jain Religious practices with striking fusion of sculpture and architecture.
+Khajuraho Group of Monuments belong to both the Hindu and Jain religious practices with striking fusion of stone sculpture and architecture.
 The best example of this outstanding feature is seen in the Kandariya Temple.

 Of the 85 temples built, only 22 temples have survived.
 Located in the Indian state of Madhya Pradesh, it is renowned for its unique original artistic creation and proof of the Chandela Culture that existed prior to the Muslim invasion of India in the early 12th century.